antvis/G2/site/docs/manual/component/tooltip.en.md

 **Composite Chart Configuration**

-Composite charts need to configure nodes and links separately when configuring `tooltip.items`
+When configuring `tooltip.items` for composite charts, you need to configure nodes and links separately

 ```js
 ({